Home > Become a Notary > How to Become a New Jersey Notary

 To become a notary public in New Jersey, you must:

-2. Download and review the New Jersey Notary Public Manual from the New Jersey Department of the Treasury’s website.
+2. Download and review the New Jersey Notary Public Manual.

-3. Complete the notary commissioning application on the New Jersey Department of the Treasury’s website (for non-attorney applicants only) and pay the service fee.
+3. Complete the notary commissioning application (for non-attorney applicants only) and pay the service fee.

 4. Complete a six-hour course of study approved by the state treasurer.
 (At this time, reading the New Jersey Notary Public Manual satisfies the requirement for the course.
-In the future, the Division of Revenue and Enterprise Services will enhance the course by including materials and content.
-Check the state’s website for course requirement updates.)
+Visit the state’s website for new course requirement updates.)

-5. Take and pass the notary public online exam the state treasurer prescribes after paying up to a $15 fee.
+5. Take and pass the notary public exam prescribed by the State Treasurer.
+The State Treasurer may charge a fee of up to $15 for each test administered.

 6. Complete the notary registration application and pay the $25 filing fee.

-7. Be sworn in before the clerk of the county in which you reside and pay the $15 fee within three months of receiving your notary commission.
+7. Be sworn in before the clerk of the county in which you reside within three months of receiving your notary commission.

-Important: If you cannot take the oath of office within the allowed time, your notary commission will be voided, and you will need to file a new application and pay another filing fee.
+Important: If you cannot take the oath of office within the allowed time, your notary commission will be voided, and you will need to file a new application.

 Who can become a notary public in New Jersey?

-To become a notary in New Jersey, you must meet the following requirements:
+To become a notary in New Jersey, you must meet the following eligibility requirements:

 1. Be at least eighteen years of age.